 Sulfur compounds can also affect the aroma and flavour of ports; these are present in larger quantities in younger ports, with their concentrations dropping as ports age.

-As with many other types of alcoholic drink, this is just a selection of the many chemical compounds found in a glass of port.
-Even those found in small quantities can affect its flavour in some cases, and the balance of compounds varies in different varieties, giving surprisingly differenty characters.
+As with many other types of alcoholic drinks, this is just a selection of the many chemical compounds found in a glass of port.
+Even those found in small quantities can affect its flavour in some cases, and the balance of compounds varies in different varieties, giving surprisingly different characteristics.

 Port’s something of a disappointment for me, not because I dislike it (quite the opposite!), but because I hadn’t explored beyond the traditional ruby port until a trip to Porto last year.
 For me, at least, the fruity, nutty flavours of a golden tawny port more than justify opening a bottle more than once a year at Christmas!